 The origins of “bad hair”

 Society makes us believe that kinkier textures are “bad hair” and this is mostly due to what happened in the past when ignorance and lack of knowledge led nations to judge and portray negatively our hair!
 Since slavery times that they tried to cover our shine by inventing different types of laws.
 There was this law in Louisiana, United States in the 19th century which was known as theTignon laws which forced dark skinned women, creoles and mixed race to wear aturban style wrap on their headwhen outside or working inside their “owner’s” house to avoid them outshining their caucasian counterparts as they wore intricate hairstyles which caused jealousy among caucasian women and a lot of attention from their men.
-There was also laws which permitted a caucasian woman to order any of her non-caucasian maids (yes in case you didn’t know there were white slaves too which did the easier jobs) to shave their heads if their hair was seen as more beautiful and attractive than their caucasian female “owner”.
-All this brain wash caused most of the african descendents living out of Africa to forget many of their own culture and habits including how to care for their hair (bet they didn’t even had the time to think about such things).
+Even though head wraps were from old time part of blacks culture here they were used in a negative way.
+There was also laws which permitted a caucasian woman to order any of her non-caucasian maids to shave their heads if their hair was seen as more beautiful and attractive than their caucasian female “owner”.
+All this brain wash caused most of the slave descendents living outside their land to forget many of their own culture and habits including how to care for their hair (bet they didn’t even had the time to think about such things).
 Also contributed to a growth of negative complexes on the appearance of their hair and skin as all the bullying made them (us) believe that they were inferior or “unpretty” which is actually far from the true!
 This later led to the invention of relaxers which contain caustic soda/sodium hydroxide known as lye as the main ingredient.
 In case you didn’t know sodium hydroxide is a highly alkaline substance which when active can melt almost anything including your disulphide hair bonds turning it straight! (be aware that caustic soda is also used in soap making but is not harmful as it is all used up in the chemical reaction with oils as long as it follow the right guidelines)

 1844 Adoph Rinck possibly Marie Laveaux University Art Museum, Lafayette, Lousiana